-ATSA and it’s members have agreed to conduct their businesses within a strong framework of our Code of Practice under
+ATSA and it’s members have agreed to conduct their businesses within a strong framework of our Code of Conduct under the following elements.

 These Codes do not override and/or substitute conditions contained within individual Government contracts entered into by ATSA members.
 In the event of any inconsistency between this Code and any applicable Government contracts or legislation, the contract and/or legislation will prevail to the extent of the inconsistency.